-- Inform the driver that they are under arrest. - "Pat down" or frisk the defendant. - Handcuff the defendant. - Secure the defendant in the patrol vehicle. - Secure the defendant's vehicle, passengers, property. - Transport the defendant to an appropriate facility. - Arrange for video recording (if applicable). - Advise the defendant of rights and obligations under the implied consent law. - Administer the evidentiary chemical test(s).
+- Inform the driver that they are under arrest. - "Pat down" or frisk the defendant. - Handcuff the defendant. - Secure the defendant in the patrol vehicle. - Secure the defendant's vehicle, passengers, property. - Transport the defendant to an appropriate facility. - Arrange for video recording (if applicable).

+Administer the evidentiary chemical test(s).